top of page

 How to do Valuation of Startup using the Scorecard Method?

-The Scorecard Method of Valuation (also known as the Bill Payne's Method) is a way of estimating the value of a early-stage startup (usually pre-seed and seed stage) that is seeking investment from angel investors.
+The Bill Payne’s Method of Valuation is a way of estimating the value of a pre-revenue startup that is seeking investment from angel investors.
+It is also known as the Scorecard Method.
 The method works by comparing the startup with other similar startups that have recently received funding in the same region and industry.
 It uses a weighted average of the pre-money valuations of these comparable startups as a benchmark, and then adjusts it based on various factors that affect the startup’s performance, such as the quality of the team, the size of the market, the stage of development, the competitive advantage, and the risk level.

 Formula: